Vision-by-Language for Training-Free Compositional Image Retrieval: Related Work

 \section{Related Work}

 \textbf{Compositional Image Retrieval.} The task of Compositional Image Retrieval has found significant application in conditional search~\citep{guo2019fashion,fashion200k,tirg}, where users perform interactive dialogue to refine a given query image toward retrieving specific items.
-Classical techniques often employ custom models that project text-image pairs into a common embedding space~\citep{tirg,combiner,chen2020image,chen2020learning,lee2021cosmo,anwaar2021compositional} or use cross-modal attention mechanisms~\citep{artemis} and is closely related to compositional learning~\citep{redwine,compcos,kgsp}.
-With the advent of vision-language foundation models~\citep{bommasani2021opportunities,clip,align}, interest in CIR has surged, especially in zero-shot settings that avoid the need for task-specific models.
-Two prominent directions exist: one utilizes a single token to represent the reference image, which is then concatenated with the reference caption \citep{pic2word,searle}; the other involves training foundation models on curated triplets tailored for CIR \citep{liu2023zeroshot,compodiff,ventura2023covr,levy2023data}.
-Our work explores a different pipeline where, by coupling VLMs with Large Language Model (LLM), we address CIR without any specialized training, in an effective and interpretable manner. \\ \textbf{Vision-Language Models.} Models like CLIP~\citep{clip} and ALIGN~\citep{align} have been trained on expansive datasets such as LAION-400M/5B~\citep{laion400m,laion5b}, enabling them to map images and text into a shared embedding space.
+Classical techniques often employ custom models that project text-image pairs into a common embedding space~\citep{tirg,combiner,chen2020image,chen2020learning,lee2021cosmo,anwaar2021compositional} using contrastive objectives~\citep{sohn2016npair,clip,roth2022contrastive} or cross-modal attention~\citep{artemis} and is closely related to compositional learning~\citep{redwine,compcos,kgsp}.
+With the advent of vision-language foundation models~\citep{bommasani2021opportunities,clip,align}, interest in CIR has surged, especially in zero-shot settings without task-specific models.
+Two prominent directions exist: one using pseudo-tokens to represent reference images, which are then concatenated with the reference caption \citep{pic2word,searle,sentenceprompts}; the other trains foundation models on curated triplets tailored for CIR \citep{liu2023zeroshot,compodiff,ventura2023covr,levy2023data}.
+We explore a different pipeline by coupling VLMs with LLMs to address CIR without any specialized training, in an effective and interpretable manner. \\ \textbf{Vision-Language Models.} Models like CLIP~\citep{clip} and ALIGN~\citep{align} have been trained on expansive datasets such as LAION-400M/5B~\citep{laion400m,laion5b}, enabling them to map images and text into a shared embedding space.
 These models have seen wide-ranging usage, from generative tasks~\citep{rombach2022stablediffusion,dall-e2,makeascene,liu2022compositional,chefer2023attendandexcite,karthik2023if} to open-vocabulary classification~\citep{clip,openclip,menon2023visual,pratt2023does,udandarao2023susx,roth2023waffling} and (cross-modal) retrieval \citep{Bogolin_2022_CVPR,bain2022clip,langguidance,wu2023cap4video}.
 Further advancements include models like BLIP~\citep{blip,blip2} and Flava~\citep{flava}, which extend beyond shared space projection to address other vision-language tasks like captioning~\citep{vinyals2016show} and visual question answering~\citep{antol2015vqa}.
 While these models have been indirectly applied to CIR through specialized {modules}~\citep{tirg,combiner,artemis} and with fine-tuning \citep{compodiff}, our work demonstrates that vision-language models alone, when partnered with an LLM, can suffice for effective CIR without additional training.